juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 //image of samples images and probabilitites

 #Bulk testing
-Now I'm going to test over an entire folder of unseen images, in this case the folder called b have images taken on different angles so we can see is unseen data.
+Testing the image by moving them to the coorect folder Now I'm going to test over an entire folder of unseen images, in this case the folder called b have images taken on different angles so we can see is unseen data.
 Because I'm testing with a bunch of new data we need a way to measure the net performance

 ```python